-Up to a Month Before the Procedure
+Up to a month before the procedure

-Your doctor may also prescribe Minoxidil.
-This is the generic name of popular hair regrowth drugs.
+You may also be prescribed Minoxidil at this point, which is the generic name of popular hair regrowth drugs.
 This will depend on where you’re balding and where the transplant will take place on your head.
 If you’re already taking Minoxidil, however, your doctor may ask that you stop taking the medication before your procedure — again, this will depend on where your transplant is located and the severity of your hair loss.

 As the days creep up to your procedure, there are a few things you should begin doing to ensure you have a healthy healing process.

 At this time, you should quit smoking if you do smoke.
 Smoking makes it more difficult for the body to heal after an incision, as anything with nicotine can make it more difficult for the oxygen to move through your blood.
 This can also increase your chances of leaving scars on your incision site.
 Nicotine is also associated with the risk of infection.

 As well as giving up smoking, you may also be given antibiotics to help control any kind of possible infection in your body.
 Your doctor will instruct you on what to take and how to take them.

 Your doctor will likely give you instructions on when you can have your last drink or food before the surgery.
-With you undergo anaesthesia, doctors most often request you do so on an empty stomach.
+With you undergoing anaesthesia, doctors most often request you do so on an empty stomach.
 While doctors most commonly request you cease eating around midnight the night before your procedure, your doctor will give you his or her own instructions.

 Be prepared to be groggy when you’re finished.

-Should I Be Nervous?
+Should I be nervous?

 Remember, you’re getting your hair transplant for a new lease on life.
 If you feel nervous, focus on that aspect.
 You can watch our video testimonies to see some of our previous work and the lives we’ve helped change to help put your mind at ease.